Get Started with Vue.js and Prismic

 If a developer is setting up Prismic for you, you won't need any technical knowledge — Prismic is designed to be used by anyone.

 In Vue, you can build reusable components — like lego blocks — to construct web pages.
 Imagine that you had a collection of components called RichText, BigPhoto, and VideoEmbed.
 With component-based development, you can put them together however you like.
 Prismic structures your content the same way, in reusable data chunks that we call "Slices."

-By using Prismic with Vue, your Slices can map one-to-one with Vue components, creating a powerful and dynamic page builder experience.
+When you use Prismic with Vue, your Slices map one-to-one with Vue components, creating a powerful and dynamic page builder experience.
 The result is a blazing-fast web app.
-Prismic even takes care of things like image optimization, content versioning, and user permissions.
+Prismic even takes care of image optimization, content versioning, and user permissions.